 To receive low vision or blind skills training, contact:

-LightHouse Headquarters for San Francisco and the Greater Bay Area (including LightHouse of the East Bay): Debbie Bacon, Rehabilitation Counselor – firstname.lastname@example.org.
+LightHouse Headquarters San Francisco and the Greater Bay Area (including LightHouse of the East Bay): Debbie Bacon, Rehabilitation Counselor – firstname.lastname@example.org.